 → Avoid overcrowding

-→ Reduce sudden changes
+→ Reduce sudden environment changes

 → Observe for illness symptoms